marema31/villip/README.md

   urls:
     - /books/
     - /movies/
-replace:    #if no response block by default response config part
+replace:    #if no response block by default response config part,check the second yaml file below.
   - from: "book"
     to: "smartphone"
     urls: